Placement of Microservices-based IoT Applications in Fog Computing: A Taxonomy and Future Directions: Application Placement Policy

 Locality or location awareness is another aspect that comes with IoT applications due to data security and latency requirements.
-Sensitive IoT data (i.e., healthcare, security camera footage etc.) can have constraints on geographical locations for processing which requires certain microservices to be placed within certain regions or within certain Fog service providers in federated Fog computing environments. \cite{faticanti2020deployment} adds locality constraint to their problem formulation and handle it using a heuristic approach.
-With the distributed nature of the Edge/Fog resources and the users, location awareness can be used to minimise the network resource usage and delay \cite{guo2022joint, guerrero2019evaluation}. \cite{guo2022joint} utilise this concept where user's location is used to select the microservice instances such that the requests are routed to the closest instances. \cite{guerrero2019evaluation} introduces a metric called service spread which evenly distributes microservices across Fog landscape to improve performance when users are uniformly distributed.
+Sensitive IoT data (i.e., healthcare, security camera footage etc.) can have constraints on geographical locations for the processing, which requires certain microservices to be placed within certain regions or within certain Fog service providers in federated Fog computing environments. \cite{faticanti2020deployment} adds locality constraint to their problem formulation and handles it using a heuristic approach.
+With the distributed nature of the Edge/Fog resources and the users, location awareness can be used to minimise network resource usage and delay \cite{guo2022joint, guerrero2019evaluation}. \cite{guo2022joint} utilise this concept where the user's location is used to select the microservice instances such that the requests are routed to the closest instances. \cite{guerrero2019evaluation} introduces a metric called service spread which evenly distributes microservices across the Fog landscape to improve performance when users are uniformly distributed.

-Modularity and scalability of microservices pave the way for efficient redundant placement to improve availability and fault-tolerance of the services. \cite{zhao2020distributed} proposes a redundant placement policy for composite services consisting of chained microservices, considering uncertainty of requests and heterogeneity of the resources.
+Modularity and scalability of microservices pave the way for efficient redundant placement to improve the availability and fault-tolerance of the services. \cite{zhao2020distributed} proposes a redundant placement policy for composite services consisting of chained microservices, considering the uncertainty of requests and heterogeneity of the resources.
 This work aims to reduce the outage time under failures through redundant placement of microservices.
-To address the challenge of cascading failures that occures in MSA, \cite{lei2020heuristic} proposes a fault tolerance method for applications deployed using API gateway pattern where API gateway acts as the access point for requests coming from the users.
-This work deploys API gateway within cache-enabled edge nodes, so that data related to service requests can be cached proactively in case down stream microservices become unavailable due to failures, until the microservice is redeployed using a reactive fault-tolerance approach.
+To address the challenge of cascading failures that occur in MSA, \cite{lei2020heuristic} proposes a fault tolerance method for applications deployed using the API gateway pattern where the API gateway acts as the access point for requests coming from the users.
+This work deploys API gateways within cache-enabled edge nodes so that data related to service requests can be cached proactively in case downstream microservices become unavailable due to failures until the microservice is redeployed using a reactive fault-tolerance approach.